gadsc/andrewaguiar.github.io/_posts/2015-10-26-startup-list-of-useful-sites-to-entrepreneurs.md

 ---
 layout: post
-title: "Startup - List of usefull sites to entrepreneurs"
+title: "Startup - List of useful sites to entrepreneurs"
 ---
 When I started creating some web products and sites I always found my self with little options in terms of images, components and tools.
 Here I present a list of very usefull sites to help you in your work.